Media Pitching Best Practices: 41 PR Experts Reveal All

 1. Niche placements can be just as effective if not more than top-tier placements.

 Many people mistakenly assume that the only PR placements that matter are the ones in publications like the New York Times or The Washington Post.
 Depending on your client, niche publications can give you even better results than placement in the New York Times.
-This is because niche publications have a particular audience as opposed to a broad audience.
+This is because

 If you are representing an organic baby brand, a niche publication that caters to natural and organic baby products will likely give you better results than aiming to get a placement in the LA Times.
 While top-tier placements are still a huge PR win, it is crucial that you don’t write off the smaller publications.